Ms. Carla Ferrell

 Try to complete the chemistry and anatomy & physiology courses by the end of your sophomore year.
 You will achieve higher grades in nutrition courses, if you complete the sciences courses first.
 Your last year at UH should be spent completing the major nutrition courses and obtaining experiences in various areas of dietetics (a vital component for getting into a dietetic internship).

-Courses like Food Science II, Medical Nutritional Therapy, Community Nutrition, and Advanced Nutrition have specific prerequisites.
+Courses like Commercial Food production II and Medical Nutritional Therapy have specific prerequisites.
 Make sure you have completed those prerequisites before enrolling in that course.
 The prerequisites are there for a purpose and if you have not completed them you will most likely not perform well in the course or the instructor may drop you from the course.

 When planning your semester load, think about your current GPA.
 Most dietetic internships and professional programs require a minimum GPA of 3.0.
 If you are nearing your junior year, you want to make sure you can obtain this GPA.
 If this means taking fewer courses, then do it.
 Too many students take 18 and 20 hours their last two or three semesters trying to finish their degree.
 This typically results in poor performance for those last semesters and makes obtaining entry into a professional program very difficult.
 If you have less than an overall 3.0 GPA, seriously consider taking 12 hours maximum.